isabelc/EDD-Related-Downloads/readme.txt

 == Changelog ==

+= 1.4.4 =
+* Updated translation files with new strings.

 = 1.4.3 =
 * Fixed discrepancy with the Widgets Pack extension by Matt Varone
 * Tweak: added clearfix to sidebar widget